A Step By Step Guide On How To Open An Amazon Seller Account

 - Business display name – This is a unique name to your specific business on Amazon.
 Your seller account is displayed to customers under this unique name in Amazon’s Marketplace.

-- Website URL – Having a website for your products on Amazon has long-term strategic advantages but is not required.
-If interested you can check out those strategies in this $1 Amazon Course
+- Website URL – Having a website for your Amazon products has long-term strategic advantages but is not required.
+If interested, you can check out those and other strategies in this $1 Amazon Course

 - verify account – Amazon requires you to verify your identity to ensure you are not a bot.
 Input your phone number and choose “call” or “SMS (text)”.
 Amazon will send you a code to verify your number.